sciath/sciath/README.md

 The included `pth_exampleN.py` scripts serve as examples of key functionality.

+All the commands below assume that you are in the `examples/` subdirectory.

 The tests' permissions are set to allow direct execution (e.g. `./pth_example1.py`).
 They may also be run e.g. `python pth_example1.py`.

 Note that the tests themselves may _fail_ in the following examples.
 This is to